kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 --csum <type>, --checksum <type>
         Specify the checksum algorithm.
 Default is *crc32c*.
 Valid values are *crc32c*, *xxhash*, *sha256* or *blake2*.
 To mount such filesystem kernel must support the checksums as well.
-See section :ref:`CHECKSUM ALGORITHMS<man-mkfs-checksum-algorithms>` in :doc:`btrfs-man5`.
+See section :ref:`CHECKSUM ALGORITHMS<man-btrfs5-checksum-algorithms>` in :doc:`btrfs-man5`.

 -d|--data <profile>